What Are The Stages Of Alzheimer's Disease And How Is Each Managed?

 • Getting lost in unfamiliar settings

-Management of the mild dementia stage
+Management of the mild dementia stage: Medications for memory loss

 At this stage, an individual's doctor may recommend FDA-approved medications to treat memory loss, reasoning ability, and other cognitive functions.
 A caregiver may best handle medication management, as the individual may not be able to manage their medication, including with reminders.

 For safety, appliances such as the stove may have to be removed or disabled.
 Pointed kitchen implements may also need to be stored out of sight and out of reach.
-Another safety issue arises if the senior with Alzheimer's is still driving.
+Another safety issue arises if the senior with Alzheimer's disease is still driving.
 Try to explain to them the danger they pose, not just to themselves but to others on the road.

 Alzheimer's disease with moderate dementia

 In the moderate dementia stage, symptoms continue to worsen, and daily living activities pose a challenge, with health and hygiene negatively affected.
 The senior's safety becomes a major cause for concern in this stage as coordination continues to fade.
-There may be an increased risk for the individual with Alzheimer's to become delusional and wander off.
+There may be an increased risk for the individual with Alzheimer's disease to become delusional and wander off.

 Symptoms of the moderate dementia stage